masterofcontroversy/Tutorials/Part2 Graphics.md

 -Animation frames: Combat animations are done in a frame-by-frame style.
 These are the frames that are used for that animation.
 -Animation sheets: Same as the animation frames, but in a format that when compressed, the game can use.
 -Animation script: These are used to tell the game what frames of animation to use when, and where.
-The human readable version in a text version, and there's a bin version.
-We wan't the .bin version.
+The human readable version in a .txt file, and there's a .bin version.
+We need to use the .bin version.

-If you're missing the .bin file, then you can open up FEBuilderGBA, and insert the animation using the .txt script, then export the animation as a dmp.
+If you're missing the .bin file, you can open up FEBuilderGBA, and insert the animation using the .txt script, then export the animation as a bin.

 Let's use the the [beta Eirika animations.](https://github.com/Klokinator/FE-Repo/tree/main/Battle%20Animations/Lords%20-%20Vanilla%20and%20Custom/%5BFE8%20Eirika-Base%5D%20%5BF%5D%20T1%20Beta%20Eirika%20Fixed%20by%20Jono%20the%20Red)
 You can add any valid animation for most classes, but for the sake of this tutorial, I'll be using something we can see instantly.

 Run Animation Assembler on the .bin file of your animation.
-This can be done either by dragging the .bin file and dropping it on AA.exe, or by using the command prompt. <!-- (If you're using the latter, you should already know how to do that) -->
+This can be done either by dragging the .bin file and dropping it on AA.exe, or by using the command prompt.
+NOTE: The .bin file and the animation sheets must be in the same directory.

+Okay, now do it again for the other animation (The two animations of interest are sword and unarmed).

 After Animation Assembler finishes, you should have a shiny new Installer.event file.
 Open it up and change this line:
 ```
 AnimTableEntry(0x0) //CHANGE THIS TO THE SLOT YOU ARE REPLACING
 ```

-In this case for Eirika, we want to change it to `0x3` for her sword animation, and `0x4` for her unarmed animation.
+In this case for Eirika, we want to change it to `0x3` for her sword animation installer file, and `0x4` for her unarmed animation installer file.

-Now open the `Master Animation Installer` file and include the Installer.event files.
+Now open the `Master Animation Installer.event` file and include the Installer.event files.
 One thing though...

 Now those labels in the rest of the file?
 Those are based off of what the .bin is named.
 This is important because we can't have labels with the same name or else we'll get errors.
-If we happen to install an animation .bin with the name `Sword`, the labels would match Eirika's sword animation labels.
+If we happen to install an animation .bin with the name `Sword`, the labels would match Eirika's sword animation labels and EA will respond by redefining things or throwing errors.
+We probably don't want that.

-One way to fix this is to rename the .bin file something that you probably won't be naming your labels.
+One way to fix this is to rename the .bin file something that you probably won't be naming your other labels. (eg. `BetaErikaSwordAnim`)
-Another option is to go into the master animation installer file, and include your animation installer files nested in curly braces like so:
+Another option is to go into the master animation installer file, and include your animation installer files nested in curly brackets like so:
 ```
 {
     #include "YourAnimation.event" //Labels are Sword